enyojs/enyo-docs/developer-guide/best-practices/dos-and-donts.md

     All Moonstone controls must support "right-to-left" (RTL) layout, in addition to the default "left-to-right" layout.

-    Similar to fonts, the `ilib` library will apply an `.enyo-locale-right-to-left` class to `<body>` for this purpose.
+    Similar to fonts, the `enyo-ilib` library will apply an `.enyo-locale-right-to-left` class to `<body>` for this purpose.

 * **Use your browser for debugging.**